MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 # Azure Video Indexer enabled by Arc overview

-Azure AI Video Indexer enabled by Arc ([!INCLUDE [variable-edge-product-name](includes/variable-edge-product-name.md)]) an Azure Arc extension enabled service that runs video and audio analysis on edge devices.
+[!INCLUDE [variable-edge-product-name](includes/variable-edge-product-name.md)] ([!INCLUDE [variable-edge-product-acronym](includes/variable-edge-product-acronym.md)]) an Azure Arc extension enabled service that runs video and audio analysis on edge devices.
 It's a hybrid video indexing solution that enables customers to index their video content anywhere it resides, on the cloud, the edge or multicloud.

-Before you start working with VI enabled by Arc, review the [transparency note](/legal/azure-video-indexer/transparency-note) to understand usage restrictions.
+Before you start working with [!INCLUDE [variable-edge-product-name](includes/variable-edge-product-name.md)], review the [transparency note](/legal/azure-video-indexer/transparency-note) to understand usage restrictions.

 ## Azure Arc